Trips, falls, bruises and broken bones

 What’s really at risk?

 Falls can lead to bruises, pulled muscles and broken bones.
 That might not seem like a big problem, until you know what’s really at risk.
-Research shows getting hurt in a fall is more common than having a stroke.
 Being hurt in a fall can make it hard to do things like take a bath or go for a walk.
-Falls can also be serious.
-Out of every five people who break a hip, one person will move to a nursing home within one year.
-Preventing falls may help you avoid a nursing home and live a longer healthier life.1
+Falls can also be serious, especially as you get older.
+The Centers for Disease Control and Prevention (CDC) reports that each year, 2.8 million people 65 or older are treated in emergency departments for fall injuries1.

 There’s good news!